 The “secret” is to use a hand stick blender with a mixing container that allows the blender head to just fit inside creating a vortex.
 All the ingredients can be put in at once with no slow drizzling of oil or tired arms, you can blend up a batch in less than a minute.

 I am pretty late to the game with hand blenders.
 I wasn’t cooking much anymore and didn’t feel I needed one.
 But I am so happy now that I got this one.
-It is corded and has a powerful 12 speed motor so you don’t have to worry about it being charged up or running out of juice.
-It makes making mayonnaise a breeze and I’m using it more than I ever though I would.
-You can check the hand blender out on Amazon here…
+It is corded and has a powerful 12-speed motor so you don’t have to worry about it being charged up or running out of juice.
+It makes making mayonnaise a breeze and I’m using it more than I ever thought I would.
+You can check this hand blender out on Amazon here…

-Having a jar with a mouth wide enough to fit the blender head into reduces cleanup even more.
-As you can blend it up right in the storage jar and store in the fridge.
-One with a screw top lid would be best.
+Having a jar with a mouth wide enough to fit the blender head into reduces clean up even more.
+As you can blend it right up in the storage jar and then store it in the fridge.
+One with a screw-top lid would be best.

 PICKING YOUR OIL

 The choice of the best oils can make your head spin.
-Between taste and unhealthy fats it can be confusing.
+Between the taste and unhealthy fats it can be confusing.
 I’ve tried to pick the best oil to cover both aspects but I also tend not to use a lot of mayonnaise overall.
 As such, I usually make it in small batches of ¾ to a cup,

 I typically make my homemade mayonnaise from light olive oil.
 It is among the best oils to use along with highly-rated sunflower, grapeseed, avocado and macadamia nut oil.
 I’ve yet to use the last two but am interested in trying them soon.
 These oils typically have a neutral taste and are lower in polyunsaturated fats.